-A reduction in the UK corporation tax rate from 19% to 17% (effective from 1 April 2020) was substantively enacted on 6 September 2016, and the UK deferred tax asset/(liability) as at 31 December 2019 has been calculated based on this rate.
+A reduction in the UK corporation tax rate from 19% to 17% (effective from 1 April 2020) was substantively enacted on 6 September 2016, and the UK unrecognised deferred tax asset as at 31 December 2019 has been calculated based on this rate.
 On the 11 March 2020 Budget it was announced that the UK tax rate will remain at the current 19% and not reduce to 17% from 1 April 2020.

-This will have a consequential effect on the company's future tax charge.
-If this rate change had been substantively enacted at the current balance sheet date the deferred tax asset would have increased by £4,344
+This will have no consequential effect on the Company's future tax charge.
+If this rate change had been substantively enacted at the current balance sheet date the unrecognised deferred tax asset would have increased by £71,811.